What People Get Wrong About Studying: 5 Myths Busted!

 - Coffee, ‘cause you’re staying up all night long

 Think about any studying scene in the movies or TV.
-Even my believed Hermione fits this mold.
+Even my beloved Hermione fits this mold.
 (When didn’t you see her in the library with a ton of books and a scroll full of notes?)

 But so much of that image is not only not useful for studying, but actually really bad for studying.
 Trying to learn new information that night before a test (why else do you have so many books and are taking notes?) does not work.
 Lack of sleep will actually make you process more slowly.
 Seriously, keep the notebook and the highlighters, but dump everything else from that scene.